ajaymache/data-analysis-using-python/DAUP-Project/README.md

-# Data Analysis for Used Car Dataset
+# Data Analysis Of Used Car Dataset
 ### DataSet Overview
   + The dataset is taken from **kaggle** and contains details of the **used cars in germany** which are on sale on **ebay**.
   + The dataset is not clean and hence a lot of data cleaning is carried out.
 For e.g. prices where too high which are      replaced by the median and outliers are removed accordingly.